asimyildiz/perf-service/README.md

 # api gateway
-'/report' route is used to handle saving of single web-vitals metrics as well as resource metrics and device data '/reportMany' route is used to handle saving of bulk web-vitals metrics as well as resource metrics and device data
+'/report' route is used to handle saving of single web-vitals metrics as well as resource metrics and device data '/reportMany' route is used to handle saving of bulk web-vitals metrics as well as resource metrics and device data '/devices' route is used to list saved devices between start date and end date (if passed) (sessions) '/vitals' route is used to list saved web-vital metrics for a list of session ids (if passed) '/resources' route is used to list saved resources metrics for a list of session ids (if passed)

 The 2 packages used here :
 1. express.js is being used to handle http requests and responses